Eschatologue/CM_wiki/docs/spells/3rd-level.md

 **Components:** S, M (a pinch of sand)
 **Duration:** 10 minutes

 You make a calming gesture, and up to three willing creatures of your choice that you can see within range fall unconscious for the spell's duration.
 The spell ends on a target early if it takes damage or someone uses an :rsc-action: **Action** to shake or slap it awake.
-If a target remains unconscious for the full duration, that target gains the benefit of a short rest, and it can't be affected by this spell again until it finishes a long rest.
+If a target remains unconscious for the full duration, that target gains the benefit of a Short Rest, and it can't be affected by this spell again until it finishes a Long Rest.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 4th level or higher, you can target one additional willing creature for each slot level above 3rd.